ifunanya02031/OIDC-Authentication-Lab/README.md

 Authentication answers:

-> "Who is the user?"
+> Who is the user?

 Okta performs authentication by validating the user's identity.